redhat-performance/cluster-impairment-operator/README.md

 * Pareto
 * Paretonormal

-**Correlation**
+**Jitter correlation**

-The percent chance that the next latency's value will correlation with the preceeding latency.
+The percent chance that the next latency's jitter value will correlate with the preceeding latency.

 **Reorder**